 How we use open-ended questions at Slido – a practical case study

-We’ve become well acquainted with asking open-ended questions at Slido to make sure that we get that critical feedback, especially as a hybrid organization that works in many different countries.
+We’ve become well acquainted with asking the right types of questions at Slido to make sure that we get that critical feedback, especially as a hybrid organization that works in many different countries.

 To make working in a distributed team successful, we like to keep each other accountable by giving regular feedback on how things are going.
 We strongly believe that feedback is a gift and that it allows us to grow and learn.